Before we start, who is this for?

 The Satori Attitude™ is the strategy.

-And F.A.S.T. is how you move with intention.
+And the F.A.S.T.
+Framework™ is how you move—deliberately, confidently, and with impact.

-You don’t need to rewrite your entire life.
+You don’t need to overhaul your whole life.

-You just need to start—with one aligned, focused, strengths-powered step.
+You just need to start—with one strengths-powered step that’s aligned, focused, and intentional.

 Frequently Asked Questions – Applying Your WHY